jatin69/sliding-window-protocols/README-detailed.md

 Standard Networking Protocols using [flask socketIO](https://github.com/miguelgrinberg/Flask-SocketIO/tree/master/example)

 ## new advancements

-- sliding window works for gobackN and selective repeat.
+* sliding window works for gobackN and selective repeat.
-- output as expected for base test cases. logs attached.
+* output as expected for base test cases. logs attached.
-- might need more time for complex manual test cases. - later
+* might need more time for complex manual test cases. - later
-- all good. quick UI revamp and ready.
+* all good. quick UI revamp and ready.

 ## quick todo

+* [x] shift google font to online version to remove mixed content error
+* [x] unipage deployment to heroku

+  * merge all three with namespaces and serve in `app.py`
+  * test local, test heroku local and deploy

-* heroku deployment - aim
+* [x] heroku deployment - aim
 * good UX / UI to see the logs
-  * font done
+  * [x] font done
   * But design needs rework.

 ## General Implementations